Deep Blue Sea (1999 film): Development

-The story of Deep Blue Sea was conceived by Australian screenwriter Duncan Kennedy after he witnessed the result of a "horrific" shark attack on a beach near his home.
-The tragedy contributed to a recurring nightmare of him "being in a passageway with sharks that could read his mind".
-This motivated him to write a spec script, while acknowledging the challenge of approaching a shark film without repeating Steven Spielberg's 1975 thriller Jaws.
-Although Warner Bros. bought the script in late 1994, actual development on the project did not start until two years later.
-When Renny Harlin was chosen to direct the film, Kennedy's screenplay, which had already been re-written by several writers at Warner Bros., was presented to Donna Powers and Wayne Powers, who turned it into the film's final script.
+Deep Blue Sea was conceived by Australian screenwriter Duncan Kennedy after he witnessed a "horrific" shark attack on a beach near his home, causing a recurring nightmare in which he was "in a passageway with sharks that could read [his] mind".
+This motivated him to write a spec script, acknowledging the challenge of approaching a shark film without repeating Steven Spielberg's Jaws.
+Although Warner Bros.
+Pictures bought the script in late 1994, actual development on the project did not start until two years later.
+When Finnish director Renny Harlin was chosen to direct the film, Kennedy's screenplay (which had already been re-written by several writers at Warner Bros.) was presented to Donna Powers and Wayne Powers, who turned it into the film's final script.
 According to Wayne, "The movie became essentially what we wrote.
 The draft we were first presented by [Warner Bros.] was much more of a military espionage, high-tech action movie, grenade launchers, that kind of thing.
 We wanted our team to include more blue-collar types and not to have weapons to fight back, to play it more as a horror film."